PerdanaMain/be-pfi/readme.md

 ### How to run

 1. Clone this repository
-2. set up virtual environment
+2. Set up virtual environment
 3. Install all dependencies, run `poetry install`
 4. Run the app, run `poetry run python main.py`